thakursc1/CNNAutoEncoders/README.md

-# CNNAutoEncoders
+# CNN based AutoEncoders
-:test_tube: An Implementation of Autoencoders with TF2.0 with processing pipelines
+:test_tube: An Implementation of Autoencoders with TF2.0